AntonEmery/schedule-friends/README.md

-A full stack app for friends to schedule social events.
+A web app using node, react, and sql.